-I appreciate that this is a big investment in your health and well-being, so offer a special discount: Block-book 6 sessions at any time after your first session and pay for only 5 (£200).
+Special offer: I appreciate that this is a big investment in your health and well-being; block-book 6 sessions at any time to receive a 10% discount (£216).

 Gift cards are available, but please note that all client work and information will remain confidential and that recipients must want to access therapy for themselves.